sara0066/graphene/README.md

 # Graphene Chatbot
-A graphene assistant utilising RAG.
+A graphene Q&A chatbot utilising RAG.

 References: